Cirkit Designer Logo

 Introduction

 The Qwiic Shield (Thing Plus) by SparkFun is a versatile add-on board designed to expand the functionality of the Thing Plus microcontroller.
 It features multiple Qwiic connectors, enabling seamless integration of I2C sensors and devices.
-The Qwiic system eliminates the need for soldering, making it ideal for rapid prototyping and development.
-This shield is perfect for projects requiring multiple I2C devices, such as environmental monitoring, robotics, and IoT applications.
+This shield simplifies rapid prototyping and development by eliminating the need for soldering or complex wiring, making it ideal for both beginners and experienced developers.

 Explore Projects Built with Qwiic Shield (Thing Plus)